arschles/pare/README.md

 commands = ["echo command 1", "echo command 2"]
 ```

+The `pare` CLI looks for a `pare.toml` file in the current working directory when it runs.

 If you don't know how to write TOML, don't worry - there's nothing more to the file than
 the above.
 Put each command in inside double-quotes (`"`), separate them by commas (`,`), and
 surround the entire list with brackets (`[` and `]`).